starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 see <a href="vigem.md">vigem.md</a>

+### How do I use macros?
+We dont explicitly support macros, but we have been asked enough times... <br>
+Auto Hot Key (AHK) has been tried and is usually not accomodating. <br>
+Discord user Domenick027#3614 has had success using https://www.macrorecorder.com/

 ### I have a question or issue, why havent you replied?
 We do this in our free time, and we normally have 9-5 day jobs to contend with.

 I would like to remind you this application is **free**.

+### If I have modded or jail breaked my PS, can I still use this?
+We have been informed you can, and no extra action is needed from normal (assuming you have a PS remote play that connects to your modded PS

 ### Is using a mouse and keyboard cheating?